-Kimpton Riverplace Hotel — If the life of luxury is more your style for your weekend in Portland, then you can’t go wrong with this great hotel.
+Kimpton Riverplace Hotel — If the life of luxury is more your style for your Portland itinerary, then you can’t go wrong with this great hotel.
 Located on the banks of the Willamette River, there are a number of plush rooms available and countless other amenities to ensure your stay is a luxurious one.
 Click here to see their availability

-Private Rental — If you’re after a bit of privacy in Portland or would rather a more “local” feel, then a private rental is the choice for you!
+Private Rental — If you’re after a bit of privacy on your trip to Portland or would rather have a more “local” feel, then a private rental is the choice for you!
 There are a myriad of great properties in the Rose City, like this quaint, centrally located house.
 Click here to find the best private rentals in Portland!

 Not quite what you’re looking for?
 Click here to browse more hotels in Portland!